June 1, 2021

-The Level Up Audio Project features five 10- to 15-minute conversations with individuals from around the Region who are making hazard mitigation planning and action a priority in different communities.
-Tune in to hear how:
+The Level Up Audio Project features brief conversations with individuals who are making hazard mitigation planning and action a priority in their communities.

-All Level Up episodes are available below, and can also be streamed via podcast distributors like Blubrry, Apple Podcasts, and Stitcher.
-If you have topics to suggest for future episodes or would like to get involved, please contact email@example.com or GCC Senior Associate Annie Bennett (firstname.lastname@example.org).
+All Level Up episodes are available below, and can also be streamed via podcast distributors like Blubrry, Apple Podcasts, and Spotify.
+If you have topics to suggest for future episodes or would like to get involved, please contact firstname.lastname@example.org or GCC Communications Associate Caren Fitzgerald (Caren.Fitzgerald@georgetown.edu).

 Hazard mitigation efforts often focus on property and infrastructure, but every community’s most important resource is its people.
 Lucas Zucker, the policy and communications director for the California-based organization Central Coast Alliance United for a Sustainable Economy, or CAUSE, talks about ways communities can support low-income and immigrant populations before, during, and after hazard events.
 Themes: Climate change; disadvantaged communities, equity, and social resilience; mitigation planning (Click here to learn more about FEMA assistance programs and eligibility.)